Is the program safe?

 Are there male and female counselors who can meet the potential personal gender needs of participants?

-Yes, each group has one female and one male La Vida Sherpa.
-The average student to leader ratio is 4 or 5:1.
+Yes, each group has one female and one male trip leader.
+The average student-to-leader ratio is 4 or 5:1.

 Are meals provided?